andreoji/fizzbuzzex/README.md

 ### Access token

-Now we've got everything to generate the access token.\
+Now we've got everything to generate an access token.\
 Paste the following hash into the iex session replacing the values of `client_id` and `client_secret` for those of the newly created app, and press return.

 ```ruby